Northern Virginia Lawyer Dedicated to Serving Accident Victims

 Washington, D.C., Virginia, and Maryland are among a minority of jurisdictions that operate under a “contributory negligence” system.
 That means that a victim who was even slightly responsible for a crash can't get any damages from anyone else who was at fault, even if their responsibility was significantly greater.
 Thus, it is essential to seek the counsel of a lawyer who can carefully construct a case that excludes the possibility of your having contributed to your own injuries.

-If you or a loved one has been hurt in an accident, call or email Mr. Ackerman for a free, no-obligation consultation.
+If you or a loved one has been hurt in an accident, call or email Ackerman & Falcon for a free, no-obligation consultation.
 We have nearly three decades of experience handling negligence cases.
 We understand the law as it applies to these cases, we know how to build compelling arguments for our clients, and we have a solid track record of maximizing payouts from insurers.
 We do not charge a fee unless we recover money for you.
 With offices conveniently located in Tysons Corner, we serve clients throughout the Washington metropolitan area.
-Call us at (703) 288-1400 or contact us online.

 If you or are a loved one have been injured as a result of another person's negligence, please call us today at 703-288-1400 or contact Ackerman & Falcon online for a free, no-obligation consultation.